mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The Open Government website operates using the following open source tools, in compliance with the listed policies relating to websites for Canada.
 - CKAN (Data Catalogue) – Licensed under the Affero GNU GPL v3.0 License;
-- Solr (Search Engine)
-- Licensed under the Apache License 2.0;
+- Apache Solr (Search Engine) - Licensed under the Apache License 2.0;
-- Drupal (Content Management System) - Licensed under the GPL v2 License;
+- Drupal 8 (Content Management System) - Licensed under the GPL v2 License;
 - PostgreSQL (Relational Database Management System - Licensed under the Postgresql License.

-Government of Canada’s Web Experience Toolkit Relevant Policies to Canada’s Web Presence (available at https://www.tbs-sct.gc.ca/pol/index-eng.aspx):

-1. Directive on the Management of Communications

-2. Directive on Official Languages for Communications and Services

-3. Standard on Web Accessibility

-4. Standard on Web Interoperability

-5. Standard on Web Usability

-6. Standard on Optimizing Websites and Applications for Mobile Devices

-7. Guidance on Implementing the Standard on Web Accessibility

 The Open Government website is currently housed on a mix of cloud and on premise infrastructure.
 Solutions must be compatible with infrastructure hosted on the Microsoft (MS) Azure cloud in the Canada Central or Canada East availability regions.

-### 5.2 Open Source Code Repository

-The Contractor must create and maintain a public repository for the project on GitHub during the period of the Contract.
-All updates to the Solution source code must be deposited on GitHub, as well as, the final Solution source code.

 ### 5.3 Design and Implementation Plan

 Updates to the Design and Implementation Plan must be approved by the Technical Authority.

-### 5.4 Licencing

-Solutions developed (not pre-existing) for the challenge must be licenced under the MIT Licence.
-Where Contractors are leveraging an existing open source projects, adopting the parent licence of the open source software project is acceptable, where the licence is approved by the Open Source Institute.
-A list of approved licences is available at the following link: https://opensource.org/licenses/alphabetical

-## 6. Language of Work

-English or French

-## 7. Location of Work

-The Work must be performed at the Contractor’s site and Shawinigan, Quebec (Phase 1, article 4.1.2).

-## 8. Travel

-Travel will be required to attend the presentation event at the expense to Canada (Phase 1, article 4.1.2).

-## 9. Review and Acceptance
+## 1. Review and Acceptance

 ### 9.1 Software Deliverables